apache/iceberg/docs/common/project/how-to-release.md

 and the release manager is executing commands in the `iceberg` repository.
 Adjust the commands accordingly if it is not the case.

-#### Release notes
+#### iceberg repository preparations

-Release notes need to be drafted and published in the `iceberg` repository and reviewed by the community.
+A PR needs to be published in `iceberg` repository with the following changes:

-#### Iceberg version update

-Before release, publish a PR in the `iceberg-docs` repository to update `landing-page/config.toml` and `docs/config.toml` to use the new Iceberg version number.
+1. Mark the current latest release notes to past releases
+2. Update the latest artifact links in the release notes page
+3. Add release notes for the new release version
+2. Create new folder called `docs/versioned/releases/<VERSION NUMBER>` with a `_index.md` file.
+See the existing folders under `docs/versioned/releases` for more details.

+#### iceberg-docs repository preparations

+A PR needs to be published in `iceberg-docs` repository with the following changes:
+1. Update variable `latestVersions.iceberg` to the new release version in `landing-page/config.toml`
+2. Update variable `latestVersions.iceberg` to the new release version in `docs/config.toml`

 #### Documentation update